kubeshop/testkube/docs/cli/testkube_scripts_executions.md

 ### Synopsis

-Getting list of execution for given script name or recent executions if there is no script name passed
+Getting list of execution for given test name or recent executions if there is no test name passed

 ```sh
 testkube scripts executions [flags]